akash10295/Design-of-two-stage-fully-compensated-OPAMP/README.md

 The project flow goes as follows:
 1. Declaring design specifications.
 2. Getting values of threshold voltages (Vthn and |Vthp|) and process-transconductances for both PMOS and NMOS (μpCox and μnCox).
-2. Deciding values of compensation capacitor (Cc) and bias current (I) from given load capacitor and Slew Rate.
+3. Deciding values of compensation capacitor (Cc) and bias current (I) from given load capacitor and Slew Rate.
-3. Design of input transistors.
+4. Design of input transistors.
-4. Design of mirror load transistors and tail current source transistor for first stage.
+5. Design of mirror load transistors and tail current source transistor for first stage.
-5. Design of second stage input transistor.
+6. Design of second stage input transistor.
-6. Design of current source transistor for second stage.
+7. Design of current source transistor for second stage.
 (Once this it done, we will check the reponse of the OPAMP without nulling resistor.
 If needed, then)
-7. Design of nulling resistor and its bias circuitary transistors.
+8. Design of nulling resistor and its bias circuitary transistors.

+Once the design is complete, the circuit is tested for all the specification to confirm if it is working as the desired target specifications mentioned in step 1.

 So without delay, let's start designing!